datahub-project/datahub/docs/rfc/active/000-serial-updates.md

 > alternative solutions.
 In other words, enumerate the constraints you are trying to solve without coupling them too
 > closely to the solution you have in mind.

+We wish to avoid losing data silently when two clients make updates to the same space.
+This may seem uncommon, but in an event-driven world driving downstream operations on Datasets, it's more likely that two clients may end up updating the same aspect.
+If we can allow a long "compare-and-swap" operation for atomic updates, we can successfully avoid this situation and have one client be told to retry if the state changes underneath it.

 ## Requirements

 > What specific requirements does your design need to meet?
 This should ideally be a bulleted list of items you wish